Thinking about getting yourself a new dog? Looking for an active companion?

 Following are the German Shepherd Husky Mix colors:

-As for the coat, the German Shepherd Husky Mix has a double coat that may either be long or short and has a fluffy appearance—just like that of the Huskies.
+As for the coat, the German Shepherd Husky Mix has a double coat that may either be long or short and has a fluffy appearance, just like Huskies.

 The sole purpose of the double coat is to provide protection from the cold environment.

-Determining the German Shepherd Husky Mix’s eye colour is where things get a little tricky…
+Determining the German Shepherd Husky Mix’s eye color is where things get a little tricky…

 I’ll explain.